 She was hot because her male fans wanted her, while her female fans wanted to be her because males wanted her.
-They all said, "But it's different with her -- sure she's all sex appeal, but it's HER sex appeal!
+They all said, "But it's different with her -- sure she has more sex appeal than talent, but it's HER sex appeal!
 Doesn't that make her a feminist?"
-I said, "No -- it makes you a pimp.
+I said, "No -- it makes her a pimp.
 And being your own pimp doesn't make you any less of a whore."

 Beyonce isn't doing anything that Madonna through Miley Cyrus hasn't -- including trying to pass it off it as feminism.
 If you sift through the ashes of Hooks's "friendly fire," you'll find that she mentioned "capitalist patriarchy."
 That's what Beyonce and her video pop tart "ancestors" have enslaved themselves to -- it's NOT a "black thing."

 Posted by rocktivity | Wed Jul 23, 2014, 12:37 PM (3 replies)